THE EVENT PLANNER

 Brides are often intimidated by this decision because they don’t want to let anyone down.
 The truth is this: You have to go with your gut and do what’s best for you.
 Consider who will make the experience the best it possibly can be.
 If you’re really stuck, you do have the option to choose two people.
 Just make sure they get along or have the potential to mesh personality-wise so they can work together as a team.

 Another important thing to consider when choosing a maid of honor is their lifestyle.
 Do they have young children or live in another country?
-If so, it may be harder for them to spend time putting out wedding fires and joining you for endless hours of Pinteresting table decor.
+If so, it may be harder for them to spend time putting out wedding fires and joining you for dress appointments.
 Having the right availability (and/or the financial means to gain the free time) may even put one potential maid of honor above another in your decision-making process.

 If you do feel that someone else may have expected you to ask them to fill this role, have an open conversation with them about it.
 Let them know what your thought process is for choosing your maid of honor.
 Emphasize that you love and value them just as much.
 And strongly consider asking them to be a bridesmaid if you haven’t already.